-Powerline Adapters utilise the existing electrical wiring in the house as a path to send an Internet signal between a household modem and the connected device at the other end.
-The Powerline Adapters that are in your box are pre-paired so all you have to do is plug them in, in accordance with the QSG and you are ready to begin.
-With a maximum data rate of up to 200 Mbps, Powerline Adapters can reliably handle high throughput applications like broadband Internet, high definition video streaming, Voice over IP and high definition gaming.
+Powerline utilizes the existing electrical wiring in the house as a path to create a secured network of computers and Ethernet devices.
+With a maximum data rate of up to 200 Mbps, Powerline can reliably handle high throughput applications like broadband Internet, high definition video streaming, Voice over IP and high definition gaming.